velomeister/insecurebank/README.md

 ### Create database

-Execute the following command inside your `mysql` console:
+With the current status of the SQL script that is being used, you need to create a new `mysql` user for this step, said user has to be called `dbuser` and the password has to be `insecurebank`.
+As this user, execute the following command inside your `mysql` console:

 ```bash
 source /path/to/repo/create_database.sql
 ```

-It should setup the required database, already populated with some users.
+It should setup the required database, already populated with some users for the app.

 ### Start app